emontzkajnl/plugins/responsive-lightbox/readme.txt

 == Upgrade Notice ==

-= 2.4.3 =
+= 2.4.5 =
-* Fix: General sanitization and validation overhaul
+* New: WordPress 6.2 compatibility
+* New: PHP 8.2 compatibility